matys1/lab1-web/book-notes/part-3.md

 - List of properties that can be transitioned - http://oli.jp/2010/css-animatable-properties/
 - Interesting examples - http://leaverou.github.io/animatable/
 - Reagarding `cubic-bezier()`; a tool to help build timing functions - https://matthewlein.com/tools/ceaser

+## LESSON 15

+Continue reading and notes from Lesson 15.